 What We Do and Don’t Do

 Our services do not include proofreading your paper for you.
 Our tutors can help you learn how to revise and proofread your own work.
-For a complete description of how we can help, see our “What We Do” page.
+For a complete description of how we can help, please visit our “What We Do” page.